kisstamasj/notes/notes/Frontend/Complete React Course/2-react-basics.md

 ## Basic Class component
 - The render method render th UI.
-- The render method can return only one element, can not be a sibling element,
+- The render method can return only one element, can not be a sibling element
   ```jsx
   render() {
       return (